starrfree/newton-fractal/README.md

-# Angular + WebGL template
+# Newton Fractal
-This is a quick start WebGL project template for Angular.
+This is the source code of [this website](https://newtonfractal.starfree.app).